Weave through Northern Ireland’s rich tapestry of history and enjoy the spectacular scenery of the Irish coastline.

 From here, you head to County Donegal, which boasts stunning scenery and a strong Gaelic heritage.
 You then head into the picturesque Glenveagh National Park and past the soaring peak of Mount Errigal, before traveling through the traditional fishing villages of the area.
 Along the way there will be plenty time for walks, photos and soaking up the local culture before arriving at your overnight stop in Donegal.

 In the morning, you pass south along the coast near Donegal and into County Sligo.
-This area is home to the burial site of famed poet WB Yeats, and dramatic views of the gorgeous mountain, Benbulben.
+This area is home to dramatic views of the gorgeous mountain, Benbulben.

 Outside Sligo Town lies Carrowmore, where you have the chance to visit the largest collection of megalithic tombs in Ireland, some of which date back over 6000 years.